eddytwist/marketplace-api/README.md

 - Jackson
 - HikariCP

-The project hasn't finished yet.
-It is in stage of refactoring the Java EE stack to Hibernate and Spring Framework.
+The project is in the stage of refactoring the Java EE stack to Hibernate and Spring Framework.